getodk/docs/odk1-src/form-widgets.rst

 .. _field-list:

-Grouping multiple questions on the same screen
+Grouping multiple widgets on the same screen
 ------------------------------------------------

 type